Apply For A Second Draw Paycheck Protection Program Loan

 Ready To Apply?

-Here is an overview of what to expect once we open our online PPP loan application process.
+Here is an overview of what to expect during our online PPP loan application process.
 Royal will provide email communications to borrowers as applications are processed.

 - You will request access to Royal’s PPP loan application by using the “apply now” link that will be available on this webpage once our online application is available.